abheet-98/Store-and-retrieve/README.md

 13.The details of user is fetched from Database and is displayed on this page.\

+# Files:
-app.js is the main entry file.\
+1.app.js is the main entry file.\
-aa.ejs, bb.ejs, cc.ejs and dd.ejs are separate view files.\
+2.aa.ejs, bb.ejs, cc.ejs and dd.ejs are separate view files.\
-acontroller.js is the controller file which is used to handle the db connection and various routes.\
+3.acontroller.js is the controller file which is used to handle the db connection and various routes.\
-aaschema.js is the file which defines the schema of the db.\
+4.aaschema.js is the file which defines the schema of the db.\
-aaa.js and bbb.js are the jquery files handling the form submission.\
+5.aaa.js and bbb.js are the jquery files handling the form submission.\